justinjiajia/cloud_security/labs/lab_4_new.md

    <img width="600" src="https://github.com/user-attachments/assets/163bb537-f888-4994-9292-446e2f0bcacb" />

 5. Log in using the IAM user named *devuser*.
-Please note that the pre-populated Account ID or alias field will show a different account ID on your end.
+Please note that the Account ID or alias field is pre-populated with your account ID.

    <img width="300" src="https://github.com/user-attachments/assets/f18e3caf-81ce-4a97-a319-460642ecdc43" />